 Buying IPv4 addresses is an expensive proposition, but leasing offers a cost-efficient solution for companies looking to grow their global presence.
 On top of that, leasing does not require a long-term commitment.
 You can lease IP addresses for 12 months, for example.
 However, If the IP holder agrees, you can renew the contract once the original contract has expired.

 Many businesses encounter a problem because there aren’t enough IP addresses for sale, so many of them are unable to buy them, even if they have the means to do so.

-The IPv4 shortage led to the creation of not only the IP transfer market but also the IPv4 lease market.
+The IPv4 shortage led to the creation of the IP transfer market and the IPv4 lease market.
 The IPv4 lease market has become the go-to place for small and medium businesses to acquire IP addresses at a reasonable price.

 Due to the current scarcity of IPv4, when purchasing IPs, RIRs require buyers to justify their IPv4 requirements.
 And, it’s a lengthy process as well.
 Transfering IPv4 ownership between RIRs is a time-consuming process.